Go to Homepage

 Gary Rhodes’ Mezzanine restaurant (tel: [971-4] 399-8888) at Grosvenor House is another dining gem.
 The modern, white interior, Perspex lime-green walls and chintzy 1940s furniture makes it look like something out of Alice in Wonderland but gets the point of the menu across: modern, continental takes on British culinary favourites.

 From the sublime to the ridiculous, if you have the money Al Mahara (tel: [971-4] 301-7600) at the Burj Al Arab is worth a visit, if only for the submarine ride down to the “underwater” restaurant.
 Of course, you’re really eating in what’s essentially the car park but they make a big show of taking a voyage when you climb into the lift.
-The pilot even cracked some inappropriate jokes about the ride being a little bumpy because of aftershocks from the tsunami.

 Dubai business hotels review, Burj Al Arab